feature-sliced/steiger/packages/steiger-plugin-fsd/src/typo-in-layer-name/README.md

 ## Rationale

 The methodology contains a standardized set of layers.
-By enforcing uniform naming conventions, this rule checks for any potential typos, improving the quality of projects.
+Enforcing these naming conventions is important for other developers, as well as for other rules of the linter to work correctly.